Academic Senate Constitution

 Section 2.
 Ad Hoc Committees: The MVCAS may create and dissolve ad hoc committees as needed and name members as it sees fit or as specified in the MVCAS Bylaws.

 Article VI: Amending the Constitution

-Section 1: Constitutional Amendment: Any article or section of the Constitution may be amended by a majority of the votes cast by the faculty in an election held for that purpose provided that written notice of the proposed amendment has been given one week in advance of the vote.
+Section 1.
+Constitutional Amendment: Any article or section of the Constitution may be amended by a majority of the votes cast by the full-time faculty in an election held for that purpose provided that written notice of the proposed amendment has been given one week in advance of the vote.